-- 1. A completed "Application for Admission;" - A \$5.00 application fee that is not refundable unless the requested program or course is not offered; - Official transcripts from all high schools, colleges and universities attended; - 4.
-Student data form.
+- 1. A completed "Application for Admission;" - A \$5.00 application fee that is not refundable unless the requested program or course is not offered; - Official transcripts from all high schools, colleges and universities attended.

 For all special students, the following items are required: